Gambian Food: 11 Traditional Dishes of The Gambia

 Fish Yassa (Curried Fish)

-Fish yassa is believed to have originated in Gambia; for this dish white fish is flavored with mustard, chili peppers, lemon juice and garlic, and grilled with onions.
+Fish yassa is made with white fish which is flavored with mustard, chili peppers, lemon juice and garlic, and grilled with onions.
 This curry-like fish dish is often served with rice or potatoes.

 Alternatively, chicken yassa is also popular in Gambia; this contains the same ingredients as fish yassa, but replaces the fish with chicken.

 Tapalapa (Bread)